 2. Write a Descriptive Meta Description

-The description should explain what the category page is about and ideally include a relevant keyword or phrase you want to rank for.
-You can set the meta description using Yoast SEO:
+Just like you write meta descriptions for posts and pages, provide one for each category.
+The description should explain what the category page covers and include a keyword you want to rank for.

 3. Write an Introductory Overview at the Beginning of the Category

-This is one of the most important and often overlooked actions.
-You should add at least 300 words of relevant and original content, like a written introduction.
-This content should be logical and valuable for visitors to the site.
+This is the most overlooked action.
+Add at least 300 words of relevant, original content as a written introduction.
+Make it valuable for actual visitors.

 Add links to posts in the excerpt.
 Ideally, you should add links to the most popular posts or products within that category, perhaps those with the highest organic traffic.